-IIF History – An overview of how the IIF has evolved into the premier international forecasting association
+IIF History – evolution of the premier, international forecasting organization

 1979 The International Institute of Forecasters was started by J. Scott Armstrong, Spyros Makridakis, Robert Carbone, and Robert Fildes, with support from INSEAD.
 The first journal was published by Wiley Publishing: the Journal of Forecasting.
 The objectives of the journal and the future ISFs were to promote the “Science of Forecasting” and scientific research.
 Within the first 2 years of publication, the journal had one of the highest citation rates.